Lizn-zn/Uncertainty-Alignment/README.md

 # About The Project
 Implementation of paper *Lightweight Approaches to DNN Regression Error Reduction: An Uncertainty Alignment Perspective*

+Note: the reported NFR (negative flip rate) is essentially the regression error rate.

 ## Requirements